 4. Lower Stress

-Many studies have found that a high proportion of patients with high amounts of emotional stress experience some sort of disease or illness, which can then cause even more stress and trigger a vicious cycle.
-And as mentioned above, the vast majority of people with psoriasis report high amounts of stress prior to the outbreak of their symptoms.
-Stress relievers (like exercise, meditation, yoga and spending time outdoors) can help keep inflammation at bay and therefore psoriasis symptoms under control.
+Many studies have found that a large proportion of patients with high amounts of emotional stress experience some sort of disease or illness, which can then cause even more stress and trigger a vicious cycle.
+As mentioned above, the vast majority of people with psoriasis report high amounts of stress prior to the outbreak of their symptoms.

 Eczema tends to be very itchy, while psoriasis may cause more pain and dry scales on the skin in addition to plaques.
 Another factor that distinguishes eczema from psoriasis is that eczema commonly causes moisture on the skin and skin oozing, crusty sores, thick skin, and cystic or pimple-like eruptions, but psoriasis normally doesn’t cause such sores/blisters and remains very dry.

-- It’s believed to affect greater than 3 percent of the U.S. population — or more than 5 million adults at any time.
+- It’s believed psoriasis affects greater than 3 percent of the U.S. population.

-- Plaque psoriasis is the most common type of this condition, but there are also several other forms of psoriasis, including nail or scalp psoriasis, mild psoriasis, sever psoriasis, postular psoriasis, inverse psoriasis, erythrodermic psoriasis, and guttate psoriasis.
+- Plaque psoriasis is the most common type of this condition, but there are also several other forms, including nail or scalp psoriasis, mild psoriasis, sever psoriasis, pustular psoriasis, inverse psoriasis, erythrodermic psoriasis, and guttate psoriasis.

-- The most common psoriasis symptoms include plaques of red skin, sometimes also covered with a crust of scales that tend to be silver or white; loose skin or lesions that can be sensitive, itchy and painful; dandruff on the scalp; cracked, discolored skin that easily bleeds and bruises; discoloration in the finger and toenails or growth of toenail fungus; and nails that detach from the nail beds and can be painful or bloody.
-Many people with psoriasis also suffer from emotional problems due to feeling embarrassed and hopeless about their skin.
+- The most common psoriasis symptoms include plaques of red skin, sometimes also covered with a crust of scales that tends to be silver or white; loose skin or lesions that can be sensitive, itchy and painful; dandruff on the scalp; cracked, discolored skin that easily bleeds and bruises; discoloration in the fingers and toenails or growth of toenail fungus; and nails that detach from the nail beds and can be painful or bloody.
+Many people with this condition also suffer from emotional problems due to feeling embarrassed and hopeless about their skin.

-- Causes of psoriasis include genetics, high amounts of physical or emotional stress, inflammation, weakened immunity, poor diet, difficulty digesting fats and protein, hormonal changes, nutrient deficiencies, poor liver function, and reactions to medications.
+- Causes include genetics, high amounts of physical or emotional stress, inflammation, weakened immunity, poor diet, difficulty digesting fats and protein, hormonal changes, nutrient deficiencies, poor liver function, and reactions to medications.

 - You can help naturally treat psoriasis symptoms by eating an anti-inflammatory diet, using natural herbs and supplements, getting at least 20 minutes of sunshine daily, lowering stress, and moisturizing and using essential oils.